embarks/journey/README.md

   - [ ] inc 5.1: (admin) publish command to update npm package
 - [ ] inc 6: word frequency by substance analysis
   - [ ] generate word frequency JSON for one substance
-  - [ ] cli command to generate word frequency for
+  - [ ] cli command to generate word frequency for substance

 \* _storage size must not be unreasonable (e.g. `fortune` brew package is 3.6MB)_